 The Galaxy S10 and Galaxy S10 Plus are two of the best Android phones around, but the Galaxy S9 (now $599) and Galaxy S9+ ($699) deliver a lot of phone for less money.
 You get solid cameras with a fun Super Slow-Mo video mode and swift performance inside handsets that are among the sleekest in their price range.

 No, you won't get the ultra-wide camera in the Galaxy S10 lineup or a fingerprint reader in the screen.
-But, overall, the Galaxy S9 and Galaxy S9+ are pretty great values.
-Be sure to check our Galaxy S9 deals page to get the lowest price possible and we've also picked out the best Galaxy S9 cases.
+But, overall, the Galaxy S9 and Galaxy S9+ are pretty great values, and today some of the best used smartphones around.
+We've also picked out the best Galaxy S9 cases.

 Galaxy S9 and Galaxy S9+ Specs and Price